 A: Up until 2005, the state could only try to recover from probate assets, but in House Bill 66, the definition of “estate” was expanded to include any property in which the Medicaid recipient had any interest at the time of death.
 This includes assets in a living trust, joint assets, transfer-on-death and payable-on-death assets, and life estates.

 Q: Does the state have a time limit in which to recover the assets?

 A: Ohio law provides that the Attorney General’s office must present its estate recovery claim to the person responsible for the decedent’s estate within 90 days after receipt of notice from the responsible party or one year after the Medicaid recipient’s death, whichever is later.

 Q: Are there exceptions to estate recovery?

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by James C. Bates, an attorney in the Brecksville law firm of Daniel P. Seink Co.
-Ltd.
+It was originally prepared by attorney James C. Bates, and updated by attorney Janet E. Pecquet of Beckman Weil Shepardson LLC.